MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

 ## Back up the network controller

-Backup the network controller database by using the network controller Rest API.
+Back up the network controller database by using the network controller Rest API.
 [Learn more](https://docs.microsoft.com/windows-server/networking/sdn/manage/update-backup-restore#a-namebkmkbackupabackup-the-sdn-infrastructure).

 ## Bring up the new network controller